Lab 0 Solutions

 gradescope upload

 6. Next, wait a few minutes for the autograder to grade your code file.
 Your final score will appear at the right and your output should be the same as the one you tested locally.
 You can check the code that you submitted at the top right where there is a tab labeled Code.
 If there are any errors, you can edit your lab00.py code and click Resubmit at the bottom of your screen to resubmit your code file.
-Assignments can be resubmitted as many times as you’d like before the deadline
+Assignments can be resubmitted as many times as you would like before the deadline.

 gradescope results

-Congratulations, you just submitted your first CS 61A assignment!
+Congratulations, you just submitted your first assignment!

 Appendix: Useful Python Command Line Options